“La pluma es la lengua del alma.” (“The quill is the tongue of the soul.”) — Miguel Cervantes

 The story is read and translated—and it’s so entertaining I can almost guarantee you’ll watch it more than once—I know I did!

-If you’d like a copy of the Spanish version of “Olivia,” why not pick one up?
-I own this book—and its pages show how often it’s been read in my house!
+I own a physical copy of the Spanish version of “Olivia” and its pages show how often it’s been read in my house!

 Cervantes was right.

 Words do come from the heart and soul.
 And if we’re lucky, they touch our hearts and souls.

 Spend time reading with stress-free, fully translated free bilingual books.
 Gain tons of Spanish language skills—and have your soul touched, too.

 What’s not to love?